The Northwest Passage – In the Wake of the Great Explorers

 -

-- Discover UNESCO-listed sites, Inuit settlements,and a range of Arctic wildlife
+- Discover UNESCO-listed sites, Inuit settlements and Arctic wildlife